Workers' Comp

 Chain-reaction collisions present complex liability questions.
 When Vehicle A rear-ends Vehicle B, pushing it into Vehicle C, multiple parties and insurance companies become involved.
 Determining the sequence of impacts and each driver's responsibility requires careful investigation, often including expert testimony from accident reconstruction specialists.

-Bur Oak Injury Law has experience with these complicated car accident cases, ensuring all negligent drivers face accountability while maximizing recovery for injury victims across central Missouri.
+Bur Oak Injury Law has experience with these complicated cases, ensuring all negligent drivers face accountability while maximizing recovery for injury victims across central Missouri.
+If a commercial truck was involved, additional corporate liability may apply.

 What to do